-Allen Ginsberg and Howl
+Allen Ginsberg and a Summary of Howl

 Howl is a long poem split into three parts and is Ginsberg's most controversial work.
 This analysis concentrates on part one, dedicated to Carl Solomon, who Ginsberg met and befriended in a psychiatric institute in 1949.